 In this way, each line becomes a separate comment, however when we read them all together, they seem as one single comment block.

-As you begin commenting your code, you may do it unnecessarily, or construct extremely long and difficult-to-understand comments.
+As you begin to write comments in your code, you may do it unnecessarily sometimes, or construct extremely long and difficult-to-understand comments.

-Below are a couple of suggestions to consider as you comment out your code.
+Below are a couple of tips to consider as you comment out your code.

 Break long comments into multiple lines.